mariotoffia/ssm/cdk/README.md

 ```

 ## CDK Generator

-For example given the report _JSON_ file above and use _ssm-cdk-generator_ will output the following using default templates.
+This is an implementation of a CDK generator, that is template driven to fit your CDK generation needs.For example given the report _JSON_ file above and use _ssm-cdk-generator_ will output the following using default templates.

 ```typescript
 import * as cdk from '@aws-cdk/core';